limjungmok/CrossBrowsing/README.md

 ##How to use

 1.  git clone https://github.com/limjungmok/CrossBrowsing.git
-2.  execute index.html in local
+2.  execute index.html in Local